colors representing company lms

 With the Personalized Learning feature, you can customize learner home pages, use the admin-recommended widget to deliver courses to specific cohorts, the AI-powered recommendations to propose learning programs, and the peer-recommended training widget to show learners those courses trending with their peers.

-And using the Analytics and Insights feature, your team can utilize the compliance dashboard to create a whole-picture view of your company’s performance and feedback reports highlighting the impact of courses through learner feedback based on the Kirkpatrick model.
+And the compliance dashboard (part of Analytics and Insights) creates a complete view of your company’s performance and feedback reports, highlighting the impact of courses through learner feedback based on the Kirkpatrick model.

 Pros: Course delivery through learning paths and notifications.